arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

 Requirement
 -----------

-You **MUST** write 3 documents before launch the migration script :
+You **MUST** write 3 documents before launch the migration :

  - :ref:`FR::Schema <FR__Data_Schema>` to validate the selected data
  - :ref:`FR::Schema <FR__Data_Schema>` to validate the structure of the migrated data
  - transformation document which will be validate by the :ref:`FR::Schema <FR__Schema_Transformation_Schema>`, it describes the operations for the migration.

-You **MUST** configure the migration writting the migration.cong file.
+You **MUST** launch the migration with the migrate function.
-In this file is describe:

- -path_transfo : path to the transformation document
+This function have the path to the transformation document in parameter.
- - path_V1 : path to the validation schema of the first data version
- - path_V2 : path to the validation schema of the second data version
- - schema_class : link to the good  type class(JsonSchema, XML, ...)
- - URL : URL for instanciate the storage with your preferences

  .. _ED__Migration__JSON: